shielh/Energy_Gym_ms4/README.md

 #### Features
 ##### Site Wide Features
 - Navbar with site logo  "Energy", directing users back to the home page
-- Navbar containing links to Home, About, Products, Account and Cart
+- Navbar containing links to Home, About, Shop, Contact, Account and Cart
 - Navbar containing search bar
 - Responsive navbar on mobile device, collapsing into burger icon